 If you have a server, webhooks are the most elegant and flexible solution.
-You can simply set up a webhook for any actor or task and that webhook sends a POST request to your server after some event happens.
-Usually this event is a successfully finished run but you can also set a different webhook for failed runs, etc.
+You can simply set up a webhook for any actor or task and that webhook sends a POST request to your server after an event happens.
+Usually this event is a successfully finished run, but you can also set a different webhook for failed runs, etc.

 resource object, which is basically the run info JSON from the previous sections.
-You can leave the payload template as is as for our use case, since it is what we need.
+You can leave the payload template as is as for our use case, since it's what we need.

 Once you receive this request from the webhook, you know the event happened and you can ask for the complete data.
 Don't forget to respond to the webhook with a 200 status.
 Otherwise, it will ping you again.